smart-on-fhir/smart-scheduling-links/specification.md

 The goal of Slot Discovery APIs is to ensure that a high-volume Slot Discovery Client can keep up to date with open appointment slots.
 To this end, servers should be optimized to support the following client behaviors:

-1. Client retrieves an updated list of `Schedule`, `HealthcareService`, and `Location`, and free appointment `Slot` data on a ~daily basis.
+1. Client retrieves an updated list of `Schedule`, and `Location`, and free appointment `Slot` data on a ~daily basis.
 This allows the client to assemble a database of slow-changing details (e.g., clinical services and locations), optimized for client-local database queries.

 2. Client stays updated on free appointment `Slot` changes throughout the day by checking for a list of `Slot`s every ~5 minutes (optionally including a `?_since={}`  parameter, which servers are free to ignore).